MarkMiller37/openSYDE_Linux/README.md

   * dragging the sources in directly caused issues as the sources use Qt macros which are deactivated in the GUI build via "no_keywords"
   * See pjt/QCustomPlot_library
   * copied result to libs/qcustomplot
+  * Upgraded to V2.1.1 (as 2.0.1 is not compatible with Qt6)
 * BLF (for CAN Monitor): Same approach as QCustomPlot (adding the sources caused conflicts with DBC as files have the same names).

 Known issues:
+* A few changes needed to be made due to Qt API incompatibilities between V5 and V6
+  * Inspection and regression test needed
 * tooltips behave oddly
 * positions of some widgets are off in the UI
 * calling external tools: